asutoshpanda1611/Accuknox-Assignment/README.md

   ],

-3)Add the @tailwind directives for each of Tailwind’s layers to your ./src/index.css file.
+3) Add the @tailwind directives for each of Tailwind’s layers to your ./src/index.css file.
 @tailwind base;
 @tailwind components;
 @tailwind utilities;